 How to Make Sure Your Water is Safe to Drink

 Test your drinking water regularly.
-The Health Department recommends testing for bacteria (Kit A) every year and inorganic chemicals (Kit C) and gross alpha radiation (Kit RA) every five years.
+The Health Department recommends testing your water for bacteria, inorganic chemicals and gross alpha radiation.
+Learn more about testing your water

 Inspect your private drinking water sources regularly.
 The Vermont Department of Environmental Conservation (DEC) sets standards for location, construction and water quality testing of drilled wells, dug wells and springs.
 The DEC also requires all well drillers in Vermont to be licensed.